Deborah Archer: ACLU president

-On January 30, 2021, a remote meeting of the ACLU board elected Archer president of the organization, making her the first African American to hold the position in the organization’s 101-year history.
+On January 30, 2021, a remote meeting of the ACLU board elected Archer president of the organization, making her the first person of color to hold the position in the organization’s 101-year history.
 As its eighth president, she chairs the board of directors, setting the direction the organization takes in civil litigation policies.
 Archer succeeded Susan N. Herman, a professor at Brooklyn Law School and ACLU president since 2008, who oversaw a period of growth with increased donations following the election of President Donald Trump and extensive litigation during his administration.
 In a statement on Archer’s election, Romero said that civil rights and racial justice were top priorities for the organization moving forward and noted Archer’s expertise in these fields.

 Honors

 In 2025, Archer was elected to the American Academy of Arts and Sciences.
-In 2023, she received the Outstanding Advicate for Clinical Teachers Award from the Clinical Legal Education AssociationI and the Arabella Babb Mansfield Award from the National Association of Women Lawyers.
+In 2023, she received the Outstanding Advocate for Clinical Teachers Award from the Clinical Legal Education AssociationI and the Arabella Babb Mansfield Award from the National Association of Women Lawyers.
 And in 2022, she was awarded the Smith Medal, the highest alumnae award given by Smith College.
 In 2016, Archer was honored by the New York Law Journal which cited her as one of its Top Women in Law.
+She holds an honorary degree from Seattle University.

+Hee 2025 book, Dividing Lines: How Transportation Infrastructure Reinforces Racial Inequity, was a national USA Today best seller.
 In 2021, the Law and Society Association awarded Archer the John Hope Franklin Prize, Honorable Mention for her article "'White Men's Roads Through Black Men's Homes': Advancing Racial Equity Through Highway Reconstruction", which appeared in the Vanderbilt Law Review.
 She also received the 2021 Stephen Ellmann Memorial Clinical Scholarship Award from the American Association of Law Schools, and the Haywood Burns/Shanara Guilbert Award from the Northeast People of Color Legal Scholarship Conference.

 Personal life

-Archer is married to Richard Buery, a former deputy mayor of New York City.
+Archer is married to Richard R. Buery, Jr., CEO of the nonprofit organization Robin Hood and a former deputy mayor of New York City.
 They live in Brooklyn with their two sons.